 I almost didn't include this one.
 We all know second-hand cigarette smoke is bad for us and our children.
 But I'm including second-hand smoke because although fewer people are smoking cigarettes these days, more people are smoking marijuana.
 The impact of second-hand marijuana smoke on air quality is still inconclusive according to the National Center for Biotechnology Information.
 However, if you do choose to smoke inside, it becomes extra essential to increase ventilation and replace those air filters often.

 Air ventilation is just a fancy word for bringing outside air in, cleaning inside air using filters, and pushing inside air out.
 Keeping fresh air flowing inside is always important.
-However, it becomes even more important if you've recently had mold or mildew, live with someone who's been exposed to Covid-19 (or even just the flu), or you live close to wildfires or a freeway.
-In 2020, that's pretty much everyone I know.
+However, it becomes even more important if you've recently had mold or mildew, or you live close to wildfires or a freeway.
 Here's how you can easily ventilate the air inside your house.

 - Use the fan-only function in your HVAC system - If you have a central air system in your house, there very well may be a fan-only function.
 If so, make sure your filters are clean then run the fan-only function to keep fresh air circulating, according to ASHRAE's Guidance for Residential Buildings.